The infinitely many genes model with horizontal gene transfer: Introduction

 The paper is organized as follows: In Section~\ref{S:model}, we introduce the infinitely many genes model with horizontal gene transfer.
-After stating our results in Section~\ref{S:results}, we introduce the AGTG in Section~\ref{S:AGTG}.
-Proofs of the Theorems are then given in Section~\ref{S:proofs}.
+After stating our results in Section~\ref{S:results}, we discuss our results with a view towards biological applications in Section~\ref{sec:disc}.
+In Section~\ref{S:AGTG} we introduce our main tool, the AGTG.
+The proofs of the main results, Theorems \ref{T1}--\ref{T3}, are given in Section~\ref{S:proofs}.